b1nj/userscripts/TweetDeck_Clear.md

 In [TweetDeck](https://tweetdeck.twitter.com/) it's not easy to clear each column after read the tweets.
 Three clicks on each columns are necessary.

-Userscript TweetDeck Clear add buttons to clear all tweets or column tweets.
+Userscript TweetDeck Clear add buttons to clear all tweets or column tweets an add keyboard shortcuts.

 ## How do I use a TweetDeck Clear?